ankushsingh999/ankushsingh999/README.md

 - 👋 Hi, I’m Ankush Singh Bhardwaj
-- 👀 I’m interested in Robotics, ADAS and Automation
+- 👀 I’m interested in Robotics, Controls and Automation
-- 🌱 I’m currently learning Neural Networks and ML
+- 🌱 I’m currently a 1st year Master's Student studying Robotics at WPI
-- 💞️ I’m looking to collaborate on ADAS, Robotics
+- 💞️ I’m looking to collaborate on Robotic Controls, Dynamics, Neural Networks and Motion Planning
 - 📫 How to reach me www.linkedin.com/in/ankush-singh-mct

 <!---